 Strong Economic Foundations

-The Sunshine Coast economy is one of the largest regional economies in Queensland, with a current Gross Regional Product of more than A$17 billion (2015-2016, AEC Group).
-The economy is predicted to grow in a strong and sustainable pattern over the next 20 years to reach A$33 billion in 2033, accompanied by an increase in high-value employment, export and household income.
+The Sunshine Coast economy (A$17.7 billion) has outpaced most of the regional economies in the country in terms of growth over the last 15 years (NIEIR, 2017; AEC, 2018).
+The economy is anticipated to grow in a strong and sustainable manner over the next 20 years to reach A$33 billion in 2033, accompanied by an increase in knowledge-based jobs, exports and household income.

 Regional Economic Strategy